-- 57 (1) The minister may provide a crisis supplement to or for a family unit that is eligible for disability assistance or hardship assistance if - (a) the family unit or a person in the family unit requires the supplement to meet an unexpected expense or obtain an item unexpectedly needed and is unable to meet the expense or obtain the item because there are no resources available to the family unit, and - (b) the minister considers that failure to meet the expense or obtain the item will result in - (i) imminent danger to the physical health of any person in the family unit, or - (ii) removal of a child under the Child, Family and Community Service Act. - (2) A crisis supplement may be provided only for the calendar month in which the application or request for the supplement is made. - (3) A crisis supplement may not be provided for the purpose of obtaining - (a) a supplement described in Schedule C, or - (b) any other health care goods or services. - (4) A crisis supplement provided for food, shelter or clothing is subject to the following limitations: - (a) if for food, the maximum amount that may be provided in a calendar month is \$40 for each person in the family unit; - (b) if for shelter, the maximum amount that may be provided in a calendar month is the smaller of - (i) the family unit's actual shelter cost, and - (ii) the sum of - (A) the maximum set out in section 2 of Schedule A and the maximum set out in section 4 of Schedule A, or - (B) the maximum set out in Table 1 of Schedule D and the maximum set out in Table 2 of Schedule D, as applicable, for a family unit that matches the family unit;
+- 57 (1) The minister may provide a crisis supplement to or for a family unit that is eligible for disability assistance or hardship assistance if - (a) the family unit or a person in the family unit requires the supplement to meet an unexpected expense or obtain an item unexpectedly needed and is unable to meet the expense or obtain the item because there are no resources available to the family unit, and - (b) the minister considers that failure to meet the expense or obtain the item will result in - (i) imminent danger to the physical health of any person in the family unit, or - (ii) removal of a child under the Child, Family and Community ServiceAct - (2) A crisis supplement may be provided only for the calendar month in which the application or request for the supplement is made. - (3) A crisis supplement may not be provided for the purpose of obtaining - (a) a supplement described in Schedule C, or - (b) any other health care goods or services. - (4) A crisis supplement provided for food, shelter or clothing is subject to the following limitations: - (a) if for food, the maximum amount that may be provided in a calendar month is \$40 for each person in the family unit; - (b) if for shelter, the maximum amount that may be provided in a calendar month is the smaller of - (i) the family unit's actual shelter cost, and

+- (ii) the sum of - (A) the maximum set out in section 2 of Schedule A, the maximum set out in section 4 of Schedule A and any supplements provided under section 54.3 [pre-natal shelter supplement] or Division 7 [Housing Stability Supplement] of Part 5 of this regulation, or - (B) the maximum set out in Table 1 of Schedule D, the maximum set out in Table 2 of Schedule D and any supplements provided under section 54.3 or Division 7 of Part 5 of this regulation, as applicable, for a family unit that matches the family unit;

 - (c) if for clothing, the amount that may be provided must not exceed the smaller of - (i) \$100 for each person in the family unit in the 12 calendar month period preceding the date of application for the crisis supplement, and - (ii) \$400 for the family unit in the 12 calendar month period preceding the date of application for the crisis supplement. - (5) and (6) Repealed.
 [B.C.
 Reg.
 248/2018, App.
 2, s.
-2.]
+2.] - (7) Despite subsection (4) (b), a crisis supplement may be provided to or for a family unit for the following: - (a) fuel for heating; - (b) fuel for cooking meals; - (c) water; - (d) hydro.